daijro/hrequests/README.md

 >>> session.close()
 ```

-Additionally, sessions can be used as context managers:
+Alternatively, sessions can be used as context managers:

 ```py
 with hrequests.Session() as session: